Himeji Castle and Okayama Castle in one day

 Where to stay in Himeji?

 If you don’t have too much time, you don’t need to stay a night in Himeji.
 You can see the castle in the morning and at noon you can go and see the Okayama Castle.
-So you will see two castles in one day, one white and one black.
+This way you will see two castles in one day, totally different from each other, starting with the facades, since one is white and the other black.

 However, if you travel with enough time and feel like staying over in Himeji, you won’t find much variety of hostels.
 In my case, I stayed at the One Hostel & Standing Bar.
 It cost me 2500 yen (20 euros) one night.
 It seemed very expensive for what it was but the location, close to the castle, was unbeatable.